 If a person chooses to make any statements and the statements are not recorded, they can be taken down wrongfully or words can be misinterpreted.
 It is not good practice and the majority of domestic violence defense attorneys would strongly advise anyone facing those accusations to exercise their Fifth Amendment right to remain silent.

 The good thing is that when and if the case goes to court, the fact that people exercise their right to remain silent or choose not to answer questions cannot be used against them as evidence of guilt.
-For example, it is not allowed to be argued in court that just because somebody chose not to answer questions they must have done something wrong or they are guilty.
-It is a part of an individual’s Miranda rights following a domestic violence arrest in Ft.
-Lauderdale, and also a common practice.
+For example, it is not allowed to be argued in court that just because somebody chose not to answer questions, they must have done something wrong, or they are guilty.
+It is a part of a Ft.
+Lauderdale resident’s Miranda rights following a domestic abuse arrest, and also a common practice.
 Whether an individual feels that they did or did not do something wrong, it is not a good idea to speak to the police without an attorney present or perhaps even at all.